 I would make it a rule to eradicate from my patient any strong personal taste which is not actually a sin, even if it is something quite trivial such as a fondness for country cricket or collecting stamps or drinking cocoa.
 Such things, I grant you, have nothing of virtue in them; but there is a sort of innocence and humility and self-forgetfulness about them which I distrust.
 The man who truly and disinterestedly enjoys any one thing in the world, for its own sake, and without caring two-pence what other people say about it, is by that very fact forearmed against some of our subtlest modes of attack.

 It was its colour—actually, the lack of it—that first caught my attention.
-A dull brownish purple, the ugliest colour I could imagine.
-It sat demurely amidst a riot of bright reds, greens and blues on small rectangular pieces of paper, in a large book titled "Stamp Album".
+A dull brownish purple, the most mundane colour I could imagine.
+It sat quietly amidst a riot of bright reds, greens and blues on small rectangular pieces of paper, in a large book titled "Stamp Album".

 My first coconut stamp.
 Actual height 25mm.